uncloud-registry/StorageBeat/er-post.md

 # StorageBeat: Towards an evaluation framework for decentralised storage

 **TL;DR.** We introduce the beginnings of a framework for systematically evaluating decentralised storage platforms against one another and against traditional, centralised cloud storage services.
-We discuss introduce summary metrics and methodology for performance measurement, costs, and risk assessment associated with different types of solution, and present a sample application of the framework in a web frontend modelled after L2Beat and WalletBeat.
+We introduce summary metrics and methodology for performance measurements, costs, and risk assessments associated with different types of solution, and present a sample application of the framework in a web frontend modelled after L2Beat and WalletBeat.

-The target audience is a sophisticated user (e.g. CTO of web3 or web3-curious company) evaluating storage backends to support higher level services such as a software registry or CMDB.
+The target audience is a sophisticated user (e.g. CTO of a web3 or web3-curious company) evaluating storage backends to support higher level services such as a software registry or CMDB.

 ## Background

 * The decentralised storage landscape is highly fragmented.
 * Early misunderstandings about what existing storage infrastructure, especially IPFS, actually offer persist.
   The most well-known decentralised storage options are targeted only at niche use cases, such as "permanent" storage or archival.
-Similarly, this fact does not seem to be that widely understood in the Ethereum (or general Web3) community.
+Similarly persistent is this fact does not seem to be that widely understood in the Ethereum (or general Web3) community.
 * The core offerings of decentralised storage are blockchain based payment and storage contract management, cryptographically verifiabile service, and provider diversity.
 * Ethereum would benefit from a systematic methodology for measuring and comparing these features.
 For example, how diverse is the provider landscape?
 What exactly does the storage proof system prove?
 What exactly does "availability" mean?
 (Despite major effort and investment in the field of *Data Availability,* the community still does not seem to agree on a definition of what it means for data to be *available*.)
 * Moreover, to facilitate migration from (or hybrid usage with) traditional cloud services, where possible common metrics or features should be defined for apples-to-apples comparisons.